 So for us Kidron Project is simply engaging in God's mission for Christians of being agents of redemption in the messy, challenging yet inspiring valley of the struggles of life.

+Our Director Colin Campbell explains more about the motivation behind Kidron Project in this interview with Inverclyde Youth For Christ.
 To find out more about how we put these spiritual principles into action visit our Kidron Fellowship page.